CommonRoad/environment-model/README.md

 - GCC 7.5.0
 - Clang 10

 For development the IDE [Clion](https://www.jetbrains.com/clion/?gclid=EAIaIQobChMI3-KEq9fk8AIVB853Ch2JdgNFEAAYASAAEgIChfD_BwE&gclsrc=aw.ds) is recommended.
+You can also take a look at the Docker container, or the .gitlab-ci.yml file to see how the software can be installed.
+Both are located in the *ci* directory.

 ### C++
 Make a build folder: